fstrug/C2P2sem2025-PythonExercises/README.md

 ssh -L 8080:localhost:8080 $USER@vmlab.niu.edu
 ```

-Copy and paste the URL from the first terminal window in a browser to
+Copy and paste the URL from the first terminal window in a browser to open the jupyter lab session.

+## PollEV Link
-Exercise results will be polled at [PollEv.com/frankstrug451](https://PollEv.com/frankstrug451).
+Exercise results for day 1 will be polled at [PollEv.com/frankstrug451](https://PollEv.com/frankstrug451).